himoose/user-docs/docs/features/topical-authority.md

 - **Interlink cluster pages**: Connect related content to strengthen topical signals
 - **Re-analyze quarterly**: Track authority improvements after publishing new content
 - **Use Page Optimizer on new content**: Check if new pages strengthen your authority before publishing
-- **Compare competitor domains**: Run analyses on competitor sites to see their topical coverage strategy
-- **Address gaps before creating more content**: Filling gaps improves authority more than expanding already-strong clusters
-- **Include related subtopics**: Helps Hi, Moose find nuanced content that might be missed
 - **Analyze subdomains separately**: If you have `blog.example.com`, run a separate analysis for it
-- **Export analysis to your team**: Use results to prioritize content calendar and assign writing projects

 ---